Yard Range: 3-450 yards

 When getting "close" isn't good enough, you need dead-on accuracy.
 The XL450-7 is the new model for 2017/2018, and it's basic and entry level in price but definitely not in features.
 For a budget rangefinder, it has angle compensation, scan mode, and auto acquisition optics.

-For under $100, you also buy yourself a full 450 yards of ranging with accurate target acquisition to -/+1 yard.
-It has an automatic shut-off feature, has a rainproof and water-resistant body, and it’s lightweight and compact to handle.
+For a rangefinder under $150, you also buy yourself a full 450 yards of ranging with accurate target acquisition to -/+1 yard.
+It has an automatic shut-off feature, has a rainproof and water-resistant body, and it's lightweight and compact to handle.

 The XL450 has been given high praise by bow hunters.
 It's exactly what they need with the right price.
 However, defective items, its inappropriateness for golf, and its large aiming box on the reticle seems to render itself useless for many potential buyers.
 So, let's explore everything else there is to know in the Q&A below!